strapi/documentation/docusaurus/docs/dev-docs/data-management/transfer.md

 ---
 # Data transfer

 The `strapi transfer` command streams your data from one Strapi instance to another Strapi instance.
 The `transfer` command uses strict schema matching, meaning your two Strapi instances need to be exact copies of each other except for the contained data.
 The default `transfer` command transfers your content (entities and relations), files (assets), project configuration, and schemas.
-The command allows you to transfer data between:
+The command allows you to transfer data:

-- a local Strapi instance and a remote Strapi instance,
+- from a local Strapi instance to a remote Strapi instance
-- a remote Strapi instance and another remote Strapi instance.
+- from a remote Strapi instance to a local Strapi instance

 :::caution